 The Collins Woodlot was part of the first omnibus land package put together by The 300 Committee for town approval in 1986.
 Although there is no trace of it today, a nine-hole golf course was created there in the late 1920s and closed in 1938.
 George Collins, a long-time summer resident of West Falmouth, who bought the land in 1961 and sold the 49 acres to the town, was one of the managers of the course.
 He later became a professor of archaeology and art history at Columbia University.

 The town added a key piece of a pathway in this section of the moraine with the purchase of 47.7 acres from Blair and Georgene Scanlon.
 This parcel is north of Collins.

-The trails are off Service Road, on the north side of Brick Kiln Road.
+The network of trails is off Service Road, on the north side of Brick Kiln Road, and the Moraine Trail is marked with white blazes.
 Approximately 1/4 mile up the hill on Service Road, a dirt turnout has room for two or three cars.
-There are two trailheads: one at the large conservation land sign at the dirt turnout, and another, just a few hundred yards north, where small white arrows are painted on the road.
+This is one of two trailheads; the other is a few hundred yards to the north, where small white arrows are painted on the road.

-Follow the Moraine Trail south of Brick Kiln Road — look for the trail just opposite Service Road at the edge of the woods — through the cathedral pines, a majestic grove of white pine, to the Town Forest and on to Long Pond.
+Follow the Moraine Trail south of Brick Kiln Road — look for the trail just opposite Service Road at the edge of the woods — through the cathedral pines, a majestic grove of white pine trees, to the Town Forest and on to Long Pond.